A small business can be rewarding in many ways – particularly if it’s profitable.

 The good news: You can deduct half of the contribution on your 1040.

 You can deduct the cost of the business calls you make for business from home.

 Regular fees and charges on your phone line don’t count toward your deduction.
 But if you have a second line installed and use it only for business, all of these charges are deductible.

 “Most small business owners working from home don’t have land lines anymore,” says O’Connor.
 “They use cell phones instead.”

 If you use your cellphone for your business, you can claim those calls as a tax deduction.
 If 30 percent of your time on the phone is spent on business, you could deduct 30 percent of your phone bill.

 If you hire your children as employees at your business, you may be able to deduct their salaries from your business income if they meet certain requirements.

-Also, there is no Social Security tax when you hire your child who is 17 or younger and you can deduct the salary as a business expense.
+Also, there is no Social Security or Medicare tax when you hire your child who is 17 or younger, and there is no unemployment tax (known as FUTA) for children under 21.

 This break is available, however, only if you operate as a sole proprietor or as a partnership in which you and your spouse are the only partners.
 If your business runs as a corporation, then it, not you, is considered the employer and the corporation is not relieved of the tax liabilities.